 The SPCA believes in positive reinforcement to help strengthen the bond between people and pets.
 We also believe in making training enjoyable for the owner and pet so that both will be engaged, excited, and grow as a team.
 We believe training can be hard work but the payoff is a lifelong happy home.
 We provide all the tools and encouragement to help owners reach that point with their pets.

 Before the SPCA, Wendi’s work life was always in technical or science fields.
-In 2009 she participated in Marin Humane Society’s Canine Behavior Academy with nationally known trainer, Trish King, and completed the Academy with a Level II certification.
-Wendi has a BSc (Hons) degree, and she is a certified professional dog trainer, (CPDT-KA), an AKC Canine Good Citizen evaluator, a professional member of APDT (Association of Professional Dog Trainers) and the Pet Professional Guild, and a supporting member of IAABC (International Association of Animal Behavior Consultants).
-In her spare time you’ll find Wendi reading and updating herself on new training methods, training her own dogs, and enjoying her home and family.
+She has a Bachelor of Science degree, and a Level II certification in Trish King’s Canine Behavior Academy.
+She is a certified professional dog trainer, (CPDT-KA), an AKC Canine Good Citizen evaluator, a professional member of the Association of Professional Dog Trainers and Pet Professional Guild, and a supporting member of the International Association of Animal Behavior Consultants.
+In her spare time you’ll find Wendi updating herself on behavior science and protocols, training her own dogs, and enjoying her home and family.

 Jon Sparks, Certified Pet Trainer